Marvellrite/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3-islower.c: This program file prints "1" if a character is lower and "0" if a character is not.

 4-isalpha.c: This program contains a function that prints "1" if a character is a letter and "0" if it is not.

+6-abs.c: This program returns the absolute value of a number.